nordicsmartgovernment/controlled-vocabularies/QuantifierTypes/QuantifierTypes.md

 # Alone
 **URI:** `quantifier:alone`
 **Notation:** `alone`
-**Definition:** Applies to a single entity acting or standing by itself.
+**Definition:** Applies to a individual or single entity acting or standing by itself.